MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policysettings.md

 Use this setting to configure how many previous encrypted passwords will be remembered in Active Directory.

-This setting has a minimum allowed value of 0 passwords.
+This setting has a minimum allowed value of zero (0) passwords.

 This setting has a maximum allowed value of 12 passwords.

-If not specified, this setting will default to 0 passwords (disabled).
+If not specified, this setting will default to zero (0) passwords (disabled).

 > [!IMPORTANT]
 > This setting is ignored unless ADPasswordEncryptionEnabled is configured to True and all other prerequisites are met.